 Kratom is an all-natural supplement from the evergreen tree.
 It is related to the coffee family which is native to Southeast Asia.
 Kratom begins its life as leaves of the Mitragyna Speciosa tree, where it grows in rainforests throughout the region.
 For centuries, Kratom has been respected by indigenous cultures for its wide range of uses.

 In Canada, Kratom has a more uniform status.
-The sale of Kratom is legal, but due to a lack of Health Canada & Canadian Food Inspection Agency approval, all Kratom must be labeled “not for human consumption” & the ingestion of Kratom cannot be encouraged or advertised.
+The sale of Kratom is legal, but due to a lack of Health Canada & Canadian Food Inspection Agency approval, all Kratom products, must be labeled not for human consumption & the ingestion of Kratom cannot be encouraged or advertised.

-Common Incense Question: How much product to use?
-A typical amount is 1 to 2 grams per incense.
+How much product to use?
+A typical amount is 2 – 5 grams per incense.
 A level teaspoon.
-(Example: A 00 Capsule holds .50g – .75g of product.)

 TIPS ON HOW TO EXERCISE WITH CHRONIC PAIN